 Courtesy of Santa Chiara Boutique Hotel / Expedia

 If you want to really immerse yourself in the city’s culture, with its small osterias, antique shops, baroque churches and pizzerias on every corner, there’s no better place to sleep than this small boutique hotel in the historical centre.
 Although right in the middle of Spaccanapoli, the beating artery of Neapolitan social life, the rooms are surprisingly quiet.
 Don’t forget to drop by Sorbillo, considered by locals to sell some of the best pizza in Naples.

 Courtesy of Hotel San Francesco al Monte / Expedia

-Located in a tranquil and less touristy corner of the city, just on the edge of Naples’ historical centre, you’ll sleep soundly in former monks’ quarters at this old monastery turned hotel.
-It’s been skilfully restored, while keeping historical high notes intact, such as the impressive chapel.
+Located in a tranquil and less touristy corner of the city, just on the edge of the historical centre of Naples, you’ll sleep soundly in former monks’ quarters at this old monastery turned hotel.
+It’s been skilfully restored, while keeping historical high notes intact – such as the impressive chapel.
 Do as the Neapolitans do and take a stroll to the Belvedere di San Martino, where you’ll have a view of the city, Mount Vesuvius and the Bay of Naples.

 Courtesy of Grand Hotel Parker's / Expedia